mutinex/mmm-eval/docs/user-guide/metrics.md

 ### Refresh Stability

-Measures how consistent model performance is when retrained on different time periods.
+Measures *consistency* of channel attribution when the model is trained on different time periods.

 **Calculation**:
 1. Train model on different proportions of data (e.g., 50%, 75%, 90%)
 2. Calculate metrics for each refresh period
-3. Measure variation in performance across periods
+3. Measure average and standard deviation in metrics across periods

 **Interpretation**:
 - Lower variation indicates more stable model
 - High variation suggests model is sensitive to training data

-### Cross-Validation Stability

-Measures consistency across different data splits.

-**Calculation**:
-1. Perform k-fold cross-validation
-2. Calculate metrics for each fold
-3. Measure variation in performance across folds

-**Interpretation**:
-- Lower variation indicates more stable model
-- High variation suggests overfitting or data issues

 ## Robustness Metrics